MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/download-file.md

 ::: moniker-end

-The Download File activity is used in a runbook to download a file from a FTP server.
+The Download File activity is used in a runbook to download a file from an FTP server.

-This activity publishes all of the data from the required and optional properties into published data.
+This activity publishes all the data from the required and optional properties into published data.

 The following tables list the required and optional properties and published data for this activity.